edwinb-ai/Brownies.jl/README.md

 - _Mean square displacement_ to study the dynamics of the molecules in the fluid following a probe particle.
 - _Structure factor_ to further study the structure of the fluid when being probed by a particle beam, using scattering properties.

+## TODO
+A couple of features are still **unavailable**

+- A complete documentation of the methods and functions.
+- Proper benchmarking.
+- CI pipeline migration to GitHub Actions.
+- Allow for _differentiable simulations_.